joaquinperaza/pointaloon/README.md

 Deprecated since our server call it automatically.

 ### Further improvements:
-- Arduino code for a DIY Loon tracker
+- Arduino/raspberry code for a DIY Loon tracker
 - Guide for a simple Loon antenna tracker with Arduino
 - Hardware BOM suggestion
 - Ready to use solution kit